ni/webvi-examples/Customize with CSS/Readme.md

     }
 ```

-Now change the color of all text in scales, like charts, graphs,
+Change the color of all text in scales, such as in charts and graphs.
 ```css
     ni-intensity-graph .flot-text {
         color: #FF9800;